 Make a Cost-Effective Purchase: Reduce Operating Costs by Buying a FEMP-Designated Product

-FEMP has calculated that a 175-ton air-cooled chiller meeting the required 10.7 EER level saves money if priced no more than $34,600 above the less efficient model.
-The best available model saves the average user more: $55,600 above the less efficient model.
+FEMP has calculated that a 175-ton air-cooled chiller meeting the required 10.7 EER efficiency level saves money if priced no more than $27,100 above the less-efficient model.
+The best available model saves the average user more: it is cost-effective up to a price premium of $128,200 above the less efficient model.
 Table 2 compares three types of product purchases and calculates the lifetime cost savings of purchasing efficient models.
 Federal purchasers can assume products that meet FEMP-designated efficiency requirements are life cycle cost-effective.

 |Table 2.
 Lifetime Savings for an Efficient 175-ton Air-Cooled Chiller in a Full-Load Application|

 |Full Load Efficiency (EER)||13.1||10.7||10.2|